NeuroDataDesign/Syllabus/README.md

 This class communicates largely in Slack.
 Please join our Slack channel at [http://spiralscience.slack.com/signup](http://spiralscience.slack.com/signup) to get involved.

 ### Grading
-Each week students can earn up to 4 points across: deliverables, feedback/planning sessions, lab/demo sessions, and peer evaluations.
+Each week students can earn up to 4 points across: deliverables, feedback/planning sessions, lab/demo sessions, and feedback.

 #### Deliverables
 - Each Week, students will create an issue with their tasks for the week based on discussion with the professor and TA.